kim-yoonseung/snu-pp2014/lab/20140917/content.md

 ### Lab Session ###

+* If you don't have an account, try ID `pp2014-2`.
 * You may leave anytime you want, once TA explained today's contents.
 * Questions to TAs are very encouraged.
 * However, as you will see, TAs are very answering your questions in lab session.
 You may have to wait for 10 minutes for a TA!
 For your own sake, try to ask students around you first.